JustAlejandro/JustDX12/README.md

 At a high level, this project can be thought of as a DirectX wrapper, somewhere between an actual game engine's graphics API wrapper and a Microsoft DX12 code sample.

+## Usage
+This project is more meant to emulate a game engine's rendering pipeline than it is to actually be any fun to play, so controls are fairly simple.
+- WASD: Movement
+- Mouse: Look around
+- Shift: Sprint
+- Ctrl: Toggle between Mouse movement controlling camera and mouse movement showing a cursor to interact with the Settings UI
+- Esc: Exit program.

+To load and unload scenes just use the model submenu in the UI.

+Some scenes and example scene files are supplied in the Required Files, which is the way JustDX12 handles loading and unloading of multiple models at once.
+Ex: `defaultScene.csv` contains the bistro scene as a single model and `bistroSeperated.csv` contains the bistro with each mesh as it's own model, and was used for testing.

 ## Hardware Requirements
 JustDX12 is primarily being used as a testing area at the moment for DirectX12 Ultimate, using DXR 1.1, Variable Rate Shading Tier 2, and Mesh Shaders.
 Because of this, any hardware not supporting all those features will not work with JustDX12.